-Louis Andriessen sketches the story of a colourful character in his new opera Theatre of the World, in which Reinbert de Leeuw also returns to Dutch National Opera with his ensemble Asko|
+Louis Andriessen, together with librettist Helmut Krausser, sketches the story of a colourful character in his new opera Theatre of the World.

 They live in New York, London, Berlin and Amsterdam, yet share the same passion: taking ballet in totally new directions on the basis of classical technique.

 Collegium Vocale Gent, Baroque orchestra B’Rock and three top singers, conducted by René Jacobs, perform Haydn’s Die Schöpfung, accompanied by the images of video artist Julian Rosefeldt,

 In New Moves, dancers of Dutch National Ballet get the opportunity to investigate their choreographic talents.
 New creations are the ‘lifeblood’ of every dance company.

 Dutch National Opera is closing its anniversary season with two concerts by the Dutch soprano Eva-Maria Westbroek.

 In the end-of-year performance Dancers of tomorrow, all the pupils and students of the

 With all its intrigues, disguises, mistaken identities and hidden meanings, Le nozze di Figaro is one of the most successful comic operas ever.

 There’s no better way to open the season than with a big, festive gala.